Austin A40 Farina

 The Austin A40 Farina is a small, economy car introduced by Austin in saloon (1958) and A40 Countryman (1959) estate versions.
 It has a two-box body configuration.
 It was badged, like many before it, as an A40, consistent with Austin's naming scheme at the time, based on the approximate engine output in horsepower; and to distinguish it from other A40 models, it was also given a suffix name – this one being the Farina, reflecting the all-new design by Italian Battista Farina's Pinin Farina Turin studio.
+The model was however marketed without the Farina name.

 Austin had been merged into the British Motor Corporation (BMC) in 1952 and – unusually for BMC at the time – the A40 Farina was sold only as an Austin and not rebadged for sale under any other BMC brands.
 The Farina was the first Austin A40 not named after a county of England, and the last in the Austin A40 line.

-The 1959 A40 Countryman version stands out by its layout as a small estate car with an upward (and downward) opening tailgate, and is therefore viewed as one of the earliest examples of a volume production hatchback.
+The 1959, A40 Countryman version stands out by its layout as a small estate car with an upward (and downward) opening tailgate, and is therefore viewed as one of the earliest examples of a volume production hatchback.

 Background and innovation

-Like its predecessors, the A40 Countryman version combined many of the virtues of a compact saloon and estate car in one body.
-But, unlike the 1954 A30 Countryman, a sub 3.5 m estate version of the 1951 Austin A30, and its 1956 A35 Countryman evolution, the all new A40 Countryman had a split lifting and lowering tailgate.
-Sideways opening rear doors had been fitted since the 1948 A40 Countryman.
-The new feature made the A40 Farina Countryman an early example of what later became popular as a hatchback.
+Like an A30 Countryman and A35 Countryman, the A40 Countryman version combined many traits of a compact saloon and estate car.
+Additionally, the A40 Countryman had a split lifting and lowering tailgate.
+Sideways opening rear doors had been fitted to Austin estate cars since the 1948 A40 Devon Countryman.
+The new feature made the A40 Farina Countryman an early example of what later became known as a hatchback.

 The Pinin Farina body design also offered more shoulder and headroom for the rear passengers, through the angular instead of curved lines of the roof and upper-rear body, while as a two-seater (with the rear seat folded), it provided an exceptionally large luggage space.
 The original saloon version's luggage boot had a tail board that swung down, while the rear window remained fixed, and the space behind the rear seat was usually covered by a vinyl tonneau cover.
 This could be removed, and the rear seats folded to permit all of the back of the car to be used for luggage, though the loading floor achieved was far from flat.

 Farina's design came at a time when the Turin automotive-design studios were, for the most part, consulted only by builders of expensive "exotic" cars, and BMC made much of the car's Italian styling, with both Battista and his son Sergio attending its UK launch.
 The car appeared as a scaled-down version of the Austin Cambridge and Morris Oxford, but without an extended boot.
 These cars were also designed by Pinin Farina.